AmanWalekar-99/trigger1/README.md

-## Deploying Wordpress site in LEMP stack using Docker
+## Deploying Wordpress site in LEMP stack on Docker container

    This is a Bash script to set up a new WordPress site using Docker containers for the LEMP stack.
 The script creates a new directory for the site, generates the necessary configuration files for    the Docker containers, and launches the containers using Docker Compose.